kevoreilly/CAPEv2/README.md

 The repository containing the code for the monitor DLLs which form the basis of these packages is a distinct one: https://github.com/kevoreilly/capemon.
 This repository is organised in branches for the various packages.

 Please contribute to this project by helping create new packages for further malware families, packers, techniques or configuration parsers.

-Alternatively contact @CapeSandbox or Kevin O'Reilly for further details of CAPE development.
+## CAPEv2!

+A huge thank you to @D00m3dR4v3n for single-handedly porting CAPE to Python 3.

+* Python3
+    * agent.py is tested with python (3.7.2|3.8) x86. __You should use x86 python version inside of the VM!__
+    * host tested with python3 version 3.6.8

+## Installation recommendations and scripts for optimal performance
+1. For best compability we strongly suggest installing on [Ubuntu 18.04 LTS](https://ubuntu.com/#download)
+2. [KVM](https://github.com/doomedraven/Tools/blob/master/Virtualization/kvm-qemu.sh) is recommended as hypervisor
+ * `sudo ./kvm-qemu.sh all <username>`
+3. To install CAPE itself, [cape2.sh](https://github.com/doomedraven/Tools/blob/master/Sandbox/cape2.sh) with all optimizations
+ * `sudo ./cape2.sh all cape`
+4. Reboot and enjoy

+\* All scripts contain __help__ `-h`, but please check the scripts to __understand__ what they are doing.

+__requirements.txt is decprecated now in favour of the script__

+#### What doesn't work
+* volatility details, the bridge exists to use VolatilityAPI with vol3, but not to run the default modules.